Western Canadian Hockey League Constitution

 Voting: 5 points (e-mail)

-The GM Activity Chart will begin the first day of the pre-season and run until the commissioner declares a finish at some point near the end of the following off-season.
-If a team has a GM transfer at some point during the season, the new General Manager will start at zero points and any points accumulated by the previous General Manager will become null and void.
+The GM Activity Chart will begin the first day of the pre-season and run until the commissioner declares a finish at or near the end of the following off-season.
+If a team has a GM transfer at some point during the season, the new General Manager will start at zero points and any points accumulated by the previous General Manager will be removed.

 The reward behind the GM activity chart is points GM's can use towards their players attributes.
 The most active team would receive 60 points, second most active 58 points, and decrease therein by two points per team with the least active team receiving two points.
 Points can be awarded to a maximum of 15 points per player, and five points per attribute.
 The maximum level an attribute can be increased to by using activity points at 90 (including goalies).

-General Manager Dismissal- Not voting on league issues, whining about league issues on the message board, and not replying to league e-mails pertaining to your team can result in a fine or dismissal.
-As well, any GM caught harassing another GM, or saying inappropriate things to another GM will be subject to a dismissal.
-This is one thing that will not be tolerated in the WCHL.
-All GM’s are encouraged to set up the history option on their various messenger accounts, in case this happens to you.
+General Manager Dismissal- GM’s can be removed for a variety of actions, including but not limited to: Not voting on league issues, posting messages detrimental to the league, not replying to league e-mails pertaining to your team, or harassing another GM, or saying inappropriate things to another GM will be subject to a dismissal.
 If you have a problem with the league, speak to the Commissioner to have your problem dealt with.
 We will do our best to resolve any issue.
-Posting your problem on the message board will not help your cause; in fact it will hurt it.
 Publicly airing problems in a negative manner only serves to undermine the league and its credibility, and that is not beneficial to anyone.

-Players and Coaches- For players, the most important thing is the players attributes.
-Player attributes are those numbers that appear by the players name on the rosters page.
+Players and Coaches attributes meaning- Player attributes are the numbers that appear by the players name on the rosters page.
 Here’s a definition breakdown:

 CK: Checking, FG: Fighting, DI: Discipline, SK: Skating, ST: Strength, EN: Endurance, DU: Durability, PH: Puck Handling, FO: Faceoffs, PA: Passing, SC: Scoring, DF: Defense, PS: Penalty Shot, EX: Experience, LD: Leadership, MO: Moral, PO: Potential, OV: Overall.

-DI: Discipline, PD: Player Development, EX: Experience, and
+Offense, DF: Defense, PD: Player Development, EX: Experience,

 The WCHL uses the STHS simulator.
 Visit the STHS website to read up on this simulator and try to have any questions you may have answered: http://sths.simont.info/

-Buying out a player- You may buy out a player at any time.
+Buying out a player/firing a coach- You may buy out a player or coach at any time.
 If a team releases a player, they must pay the released player 67 per cent of his remaining contract.
 If you buy out a player mid-season, the amount you owe him will be pro-rated.
-If you buy out a player you are not permitted to reacquire him until after one full season.
+Buy outs do not impact the salary cap.
+If you buy out a player or coach you are not permitted to reacquire him until after one full season has been completed or a full calendar year has gone by, whichever comes first.
+A full season will mean a full 82 game season, so if you buy out a player mid-season, the full season requirement will not have be fulfilled until the following season is played in its entirety.

-Retiring Players- When a player retires in the NHL; they will retire at the end of the current WCHL season.
-The end of a WCHL season is defined as the off-season, which will start when the playoffs are finished and end when the first day of the regular season of the following year is played.
+Retiring Players/coaches- When a player retires in the NHL; they will retire at the end of the current WCHL season.
+The end of a WCHL season will start when the playoffs are finished and end when the first day of the regular season of the following year is played.
 Therefore, if a player retires at any point considered to be the off-season, which includes the pre-season, he will be immediately retired in the WCHL.
 If a player hasn't played for two seasons or more, the Commissioner has the right to decide if that player retires or not.
+The same policy will apply to coaches.

 Changing Players’ Positions- If you want to change a player's position, you must send the Commissioner a link from a reputable hockey source to show that the player can play that position.
-The source must be off of the internet.
-As well, the source must be something that everyone in the league can access for free.
-There is no charge to change the position and players positions can be changed at any point.
+The source must be something that everyone in the league can access for free.
+Players positions can be changed at any point.

-Re-Rates- Re-rates will be done after every season.
-Re-rates are based entirely on NHL play.
-Please keep in mind that future attribute changes are fueled by NHL performance, not WCHL performance.
-Re-rates aren’t based on tournaments, such as the World Cup or the Olympics and do not include playoff performances at any level.
+Re-Rates- Re-rates will be done after every second season.
+Re-rates are based entirely on NHL play and aren’t based on tournaments, such as the World Cup or the Olympics and do not include playoff performances at any level.
 Re-rates are based solely on NHL play and, in the event a player hasn’t played in the NHL much or not at all, on the highest level of league competition he has performed at.
 The same goes for coaches.
 Re-rates will be done in the off-season only.

-Arguing Re-rates- Teams are allowed to argue re-rates.
-Teams are allowed to argue up to three attributes per player on up to 10 players.
-All re-rate arguments must be sent in one e-mail.
-Any re-rate request submitted that is based at all on another players rate in the WCHL will not be accepted.
+Arguing ratings- Teams are allowed to argue ratings of a player or coach.
+Teams are allowed to argue up to three attributes per player on up to 10 players, or up to two attributes on a coach (the coach will count towards that 10 player limit).
+All arguments must be sent in one e-mail.
+Any request submitted that is based at all on another players rate in the WCHL will not be accepted.
 Successful arguments must be based on NHL play.
 Re-rate arguments can only occur in the off-season, after the player ratings are updated and will be requested by the Commissioner.
-If you submit re-rate requests, players cannot see a decrease in attributes.
-They will either increase or remain the same.
+If you submit re-rate requests, players cannot see a decrease in attributes, they will either increase or remain the same.

-As a courtesy to new GM’s, team’s that have less than $10,000,000 in their financial records when the new GM takes over will automatically be raised up to the $10,000,000 level.
+Team’s that have less than $10 million when a new GM takes over will automatically be raised up to that level.

 Owners cut – At the end of the playoffs, teams will have 10 per cent of the funds in their bank account removed.
 This is deemed to be revenues taken by the teams owners.

-Ticket Prices- GMs can set their own ticket prices.You can change your ticket price at any time.
+Ticket Prices- GMs can set their own ticket prices and can change ticket price at any time.

 Rivalries- Two teams can agree to a rivalry and wager any amount of money they wish on this rivalry.
 For the rivalry to be legit, both teams must agree.
-To apply for a rivalry, discuss the idea with your fellow General Manager and then, if he/she agrees, e-mail the Commissioner your team name, which team you wish to have a rivalry with, and the terms of the rivalry.
-Both teams must e-mail in this information.
+To apply for a rivalry both teams must e-mail the Commissioner matching details of the rivalry.
 You may have as many rivalries as you want, so long as you can cover all the wagers.
-If you can’t cover them, and they put you into debt, you will face league punishment.Refer to the league rule regarding going into debt for more information on the consequences of putting your team in debt.
+If you can’t cover them, and they put you into debt, refer to the league rule regarding going into debt for more information on the consequences of doing so.

 Additional League Revenues- This is meant to cover additional league revenues beyond game day revenues.
 The determination for this amount of revenue will see the total NHL league revenue, minus player benefits paid by the NHL, minus ticket sales (this is due to the fact WCHL teams already earn ticket sales themselves.
 Approximately two-thirds of NHL revenues are based on ticket sales), divided by 30 teams.